onebeyond/rascal/README.md

 * Rascal deliberately uses a new channel per publish operation.
 This is because any time a channel operation encounters an error, the channel becomes unusable and must be replaced.
 In an asynchronous environment such as node you are likely to have passed the channel reference to multiple callbacks, meaning that for every channel error, multiple publish operations will fail.
 The negative of the new channel per publish operation, is a little extra overhead and the chance of busting the maxium number of channels (the default is 65K).
 We urge you to test Rascal with realistic peak production loads to ensure this isn't the case.

+* There are two situations when Rascal will drop a message, leading to potential data loss.

+1. When it is unable to parse the message content and the subscriber has no invalid_content listener
+2. When the subscribers redelivery limit has been exceeded and the subscriber has no redeliveries_exceeded listener

+The reason Rascal drops the message is because the alternative is to rollback and retry the message in an infinite tight loop.
+This can DDOS your application and cause problems for your infrastructure.
+Providing you have correctly configured dead letter queues and/or listen to the "invalid_content" and "redeliveries_exceeded" subscriber events Rascal your messages should be safe.

 ## VERY IMPORTANT SECTION ABOUT EVENT HANDLING
 [amqplib](https://www.npmjs.com/package/amqplib) emits error events when a connection or channel encounters a problem.
 Rascal will listen for these and provided you use the default configuration will attempt automatic recovery (reconnection etc), however these events can indicate errors in your code, so it's also important to bring them to your attention.
 Rascal does this by re-emitting the error event, which means if you don't handle them, they will bubble up to the uncaught error handler and crash your application.
 There are four places where you should do this